NotsoanoNimus/client-monitor/README.md

 ## Tweaks
 The _"Tweaks_" subsection near the top of the script is used to define static variables that are later expanded in the script, to change its functionality.
-Each tweak will include its own descriptive (if it's variable name isn't descriptive enough).
+Each tweak will include its own description (if its variable name isn't descriptive enough).

 #### Current Tweaks Variables
 + **$DomainSuffix** -- The internal domain suffix of the given hostnames.